AddioElectronics/Fake-Netstat/Readme.md

 -y : Partial implementation, only displays constant string.

 ```

+Another thing that could be done is adding more tokens/wildcards for the custom connections in the config file.
+The way its implemented right now is bad, to add more tokens easily the section of code will have to be refactored.

-Other than that, there isn't really much to be done, other than adding silly features that could create a laugh.
+Other than that, there isn't really much to be done, other than adding silly features that could create a laugh or two.

 ## License
 No license, you are free to do what ever you want.
 But if you want to give me credit, you are welcome to do so.

+## Credit

+- Author   : Addio from Addio Electronics
+- Website  : www.Addio.io